• On FAQs, change the HAS maximums to $4,400 for Individual Coverage and $8,750 for Family coverage

 Q Does the FSA roll over to the next year?

-A No. You must re-enroll in a FSA every year.
+A No. You must re-enroll in an FSA every year.

 Q Do I have to pay an annual fee?